Monotonic Transformation Invariant Multi-task Learning: Experimental Details and Code base

 \subsection{NYuV2}

 \paragraph{Benchmark and Setup.} The NYU-v2 indoor scene dataset~\cite{silberman2012indoor} provides 1,449 RGB-D images with dense per-pixel annotations for three tasks: semantic segmentation (13 classes), depth estimation, and surface normal prediction.
 Training uses standard task losses: per-pixel cross-entropy for segmentation, masked L1 for depth estimation over valid pixels, and a masked cosine loss over valid pixels for surface normal prediction.
-These choices match the NYU-v2 multitask protocol followed by prior multitask learning work~\citep{liu2023famo,navon2022multi}.
+These choices match the NYU-v2 multi-task protocol followed by prior multi-task learning work~\citep{liu2023famo,navon2022multi}.
 Our implementation builds on the official Nash-MTL code base\footnote{\url{https://github.com/AvivNavon/nash-mtl}} and incorporates the FAMO implementation\footnote{\url{https://github.com/Cranial-XIX/FAMO}}.
+Following standard practice \citep{liu2019end, navon2022multi, liu2023famo, xiao2025ldc, shen2024go4align, dai2023improvable}, we evaluate segmentation using mean Intersection-over-Union (mIoU) and pixel accuracy; depth estimation using mean absolute error and mean relative error; and surface normals using median angular error, mean angular error, and the percentage of pixels whose angular error is below $30^\circ$, $22.5^\circ$, and $11.25^\circ$ \citep{silberman2012indoor}.
+These metrics provide a comprehensive view of per-task performance across classification, regression, and geometric prediction settings.

-\paragraph{Model.} The model architecture used in our experiments is a Multitask Attention Network (MTAN)~\citep{liu2019end} built on top of SegNet~\citep{badrinarayanan2017segnet}.
+\paragraph{Model.} The model architecture used in our experiments is a Multi-Task Attention Network (MTAN)~\citep{liu2019end} built on top of SegNet~\citep{badrinarayanan2017segnet}.
 The network takes an RGB image as input and produces three task-specific outputs via separate heads: (i) a per-pixel class-score map for semantic segmentation, (ii) a scalar depth map for depth estimation, and (iii) a 3-channel surface-normal map for surface-normal prediction.
-Following the experimental setup of Nash-MTL~\citep{navon2022multi}, all multitask learning methods train this shared architecture using their respective update rules.
+For \texttt{LS}, \texttt{MGDA}, \texttt{UW}, \texttt{FAMO}, \texttt{NashMTL}, \texttt{IGBv2}, and \dibsmtl, we use the multi-task attention network (MTAN) \citep{liu2019end} with a SegNet-style encoder–decoder architecture and apply the same training schedule, optimizer, and data-augmentation procedures as established in prior work for a fair comparison.
+For \texttt{LDC} \citep{xiao2025ldc} and \texttt{GO4Align} \citep{shen2024go4align}, we use the task architectures provided in their original implementations.

 \paragraph{Training Protocol.}For training, we follow the procedure outlined in~\citep{navon2022multi}.
 We train for 200 epochs with Adam~\citep{Kingma2014AdamAM}, using an initial learning rate of $1\times10^{-4}$ reduced to $5\times10^{-5}$ after 100 epochs.
 All reported results are averaged over three random seeds, namely $1, 7$, and $42$.